teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 # Gigabyte X870E Aorus Elite WiFi7 Linux Shenanigans
-This exists as I recently built a system based on this motherboard (Rev 1.1) running Fedora 41 and was encouraged by a friend (Thanks, Jason) to documnet the little tidbits needed to get some of the extras working, and hopefully tracking the progress of making all this work as time goes on.
+This exists as I recently built a system based on this motherboard (Rev 1.1) running Fedora 41 and was encouraged by a friend (Thanks, Jason) to document the little tidbits needed to get some of the extras working, and hopefully tracking the progress of making all this work as time goes on.

 > [!NOTE]
 > _Specifications for referece: Rev 1.1 board, 9950X CPU, 192GB Corsair Dominator Platnium RAM, 2x WD850X M.2 4TB, nVidia RTX 3080 FE, and BIOS F4a._